Meta takes aim at Twitter with the launch of rival app Threads

 Even so, Threads could be a fresh headache for Musk, who acquired Twitter last year for $44 billion.

-Musk made a series of changes that triggered backlash, the latest being daily limits on the number of tweets people can view to try to stop unauthorized scraping of potentially valuable data.
+He's made a series of changes that have triggered backlash, the latest being daily limits on the number of tweets people can view to try to stop unauthorized scraping of potentially valuable data.
 He also is now requiring paid verification for users to access the online dashboard TweetDeck.

+Musk’s rivalry with Zuckerberg could end up spilling over into real life.
+In an online exchange the two tech billionaires seemingly agreed to a cage match face-off, though it’s unclear if they will actually make it to the ring.

+Amid the Threads launch, Musk responded to a tweet showing a screenshot of him saying he deleted Instagram in 2018 because it was “weak sauce.”